umbraco/UmbracoDocs/Umbraco-Heartcore/sso-guide.md

 ---
-Meta.Title: Single-Sign-On for Umbraco Heartcore Meta.Description: Short guide on how to log in the first time after a Heartcore project has been migrated to UmbracoID
+Meta.Title: Single-Sign-On for Umbraco Heartcore
+description: Short guide on how to log in the first time after a Heartcore project has been migrated to UmbracoID
 ---

 # Single-Sign-On for Umbraco Heartcore